-Funghi porcini, with their meaty texture, pronounced flavor, and heady, earthy fragrance, are by far Italy's most valued wild mushrooms, and when they are fresh, they are a great treat: you can grill them, use them to top pizzas, make sauces with them, and more.
+Funghi porcini, with their meaty texture, pronounced flavor, and heady, earthy fragrance, are by far Italy's most valued wild mushrooms.
+When they are fresh, they are a great treat: you can grill them, use them to top pizzas, make sauces with them, and more.
 Here are three ways to make these delicious mushrooms: grilled, fried, or stewed.

 - This recipe below, for stewed porcini mushrooms, is a simple way to stew them for use either as a pasta sauce, a side dish to accompany a substantial main course (such as steak or roast beef), or a topping for crostini, as an antipasto appetizer.
 The other methods, grilling and frying porcini mushrooms, are located in the tips section underneath this recipe.

 1/4 cup olive oil